-- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 The Employer will endeavour to arrange the paid holidays to be divided equitably among the employees in the Home.
+- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 The Employer will endeavour to arrange for paid holidays off to be divided equitably among the full-time employees - 12.09 Full-time employees may accumulate not more than five (5) days that they are entitled to pursuant to 12.04.
+These days will be scheduled on mutually agreeable dates within twelve (12) months of the paid holiday.
+Every reasonable effort will be made by the Employer to grant an employee's request.
+Failing such mutual agreement within the twelve (12) month period or for lieu days in excess of five (5), the full-time employee will be paid in accordance with Article 12.02.
+It is understood that lieu days are paid out in order of accrual.